 High-stress work environments

-Over a long enough period, the stressful nature of your work environment can wreak havoc on your marriage.
-Many times, what you experience at work can cause you to become overly critical of those around you at home.
-You are so used to being on edge and alert at work that coming home can feel like all the air was released out of a balloon.
-Transitioning back and forth between a stressful work environment and a more peaceful home environment is not easy.
-Although it can be a relief to come home every day from work that does not mean that it always feels good in every moment you experience at the house.
-As a result, the stress of your work life may impact your marriage even if your home life is stress-free.
+Over time, the stress of your work environment can take a toll on your marriage.
+What you experience at work may lead you to become overly critical of those at home.
+You grow so accustomed to being on edge that coming home feels like all the air has been released from a balloon.
+Transitioning between a stressful job and a peaceful home isn’t easy.
+While it can be a relief to return home, it doesn’t always feel good in every moment.
+Consequently, the stress from work can affect your marriage, even in a seemingly stress-free home environment.

 Irregular hours